Combinativ/fullstack-Django-React-Redux/README.md

 - Redux(fetch api)
 - Semantic-UI-React

-#### Project root:
+#### Project root:-

 Root will be refered to as the directory containing package.json,webpack.config.js,Pipfile,README

 ---

-## Installation:
+## Installation:-

 0. Run _pipenv shell_ from project root to start the python virtual environment.
 1. Run _pip install -r requirements.txt_ to install python dependencies.
 2. Run _npm install_ from root of project directory.
 3. Run _npm run dev_ to start **watchdog** and auto transpiling of the Javascript frontend.
-4.  _cd ./fullstack_application/_
+4. cd ./fullstack*application/*
 5. Run _python manage.py migrate_ to migrate models.
 6. Run _python manage.py runserver_ to start python wsgi server.

 ---

-## Project framework structure:
+## Project framework structure:-

 - The main django app for the application is named as _fullstack_application_ contained in the root of the project directory.
 - The django project fullstack_application directory has the following applications: